“Reading furnishes the mind only with materials of knowledge; it is thinking that makes what we read ours.”—John Locke

-Seven books are required for this course and should be purchased in advance and brought to class as needed.
+Six books are required for this course and should be purchased in advance and brought to class as needed.
 Internet links to short stories, poetry, articles, and speeches are provided by the teacher.
 Because an important component of this class is learning to provide textual evidence when writing about or discussing literature, it is helpful for all students to acquire the same editions of each book.
 It is important for the students to be “on the same page,” so please refer to the ISBN numbers in the Required Texts tab above when ordering.

 Who should enroll?

 This class is for 8th – 9th graders who have taken Literature and Composition 7/8 or equivalent.

 - High speed, broadband Internet

 - Webcam, headset, and microphone (for live sessions)

 - Streaming video capabilities to watch recorded lectures